bengavin/that-conference-2017/raspberry-pi/pi-zero/node-zero/README.md

 ![Setting up the output](sketches/NodeRED_Template.png)

 Once we have the template, we can send the response to the user, so drag an 'http' output node onto the flow below the 'Blue' node and name it 'Send Response'.

+### Final Wiring

+Set up these connections:
-Then do the final flow 'wiring'.
-The output circle on the 'PUT Color' node should flow into the input circle on 'Extract Colors' AND to the input circle on 'Construct Response' (inputs and outputs can be connected to multiple places, this causes the messages to be delivered to each place at the same time).
-Then connect the output of 'Construct Response' to the input of 'Send Response'.
+* The output circle on the 'PUT Color' node should flow to the input circle on 'Extract Colors'
+* The output circle on the 'PUT Color' node should flow to the input circle on 'Construct Response'
+    * Inputs and outputs can be connected to multiple places, this causes the messages to be delivered to each place at the same time
+* Connect the output of 'Construct Response' to the input of 'Send Response'.

 Once you're done, your flow should look something like this:

 ![Final Layout](sketches/NodeRED_Final.png)